-- For school aged children and young people, reflexology can be really helpful in combating generalised anxiety, sleep issues, exam related stress, physical and emotional conditions.
+- For school aged children and young people, reflexology can be really helpful in combating generalised anxiety, sleep issues, general or exam related stress, physical and emotional conditions.
 It also offers a way for parents/carers to help their children naturally.

 - Some people enjoy reflexology purely as a relaxing and preventative treatment, using it to maintain their health, manage stress and generally improve their sense of well-being.
 Others come for a specific reason such as an acute or chronic physical or emotional health condition.

 - If you’d like more information please give me a call.